ConservationMetrics/superset-deployment/README.md

 ### Multi-tenancy

-We serve multiple clients and prefer to keep their deplpyments isolated from each other.
+We serve multiple clients and prefer to keep their deployments isolated from each other.
 Thus every client gets their own deployment: we create a separate VM (with its own web service, worker, initializer, etc), and PostgreSQL database for every client.

 At the moment, we share one Redis cache across all clients, with its keyspace partitioned by client (**superset-deployment**'s `CACHE_KEY_PREFIX` environment variable).